oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 any purpose.
 Examples of other possible JADN applications include
 defining:

- - Complex information structures structures, such as [Software Bills of Materials (SBOMs)](https://www.ntia.doc.gov/report/2021/minimum-elements-software-bill-materials-sbom);
+ - Complex information structures, such as [Software Bills of Materials (SBOMs)](https://www.ntia.doc.gov/report/2021/minimum-elements-software-bill-materials-sbom);
    examples would be the SPDX and CycloneDX SBOM formats